Closing Costs Calculator

 Typical Fee Ranges

 Lender fees: 1,500-4,000 depending on lender and loan amount.
 Title insurance: 1,000-2,500 based on purchase price.
 Home inspection: 300-600 typical.
 Appraisal: 400-800.
-Attorney (in attorney-state): 500-1,500.
-Transfer taxes: varies dramatically by jurisdiction — 0 in some states, 1-3% of purchase elsewhere.
-Prepaid items: 2,000-4,000 typical covering initial property tax escrow, homeowner insurance premium, interim interest.
-Total closing costs typically 2-5% of purchase price.
-300,000 home typically 9,000-15,000 closing costs.
+Attorney or conveyancing fees where required: 500-1,500.
+Transfer tax: varies dramatically by jurisdiction, from zero in some places to 1-3% of the purchase price in others.
+Prepaid items: 2,000-4,000 typical, covering initial property-tax funding, insurance premium, and interim interest.
+Total closing costs typically run 2-5% of purchase price; on a 300,000 home, roughly 9,000-15,000.

-Worked Example for Standard Purchase
+Worked Example for a Standard Purchase

 Purchase price 300,000.
 Lender fees 2,500.
 Title insurance 1,500.
 Inspection 500.
 Appraisal 600.
 Attorney 1,000.
 Transfer tax 3,000.
 Prepaid 2,500.
 Total closing 11,600.
 Percent of purchase 3.87%.
-Buyer needs 11,600 at closing beyond down payment.
-On 20% down, total cash needed 60,000 + 11,600 = 71,600.
-Under-estimating closing costs is common buyer pitfall — plan for 3-4% of purchase price as realistic closing cost budget for 300,000 typical home.
+The buyer needs 11,600 at settlement beyond the deposit.
+With a 20% deposit, total cash needed is 60,000 + 11,600 = 71,600.
+Closing costs are commonly under-estimated; a budget of roughly 3-4% of the purchase price is a reasonable planning figure for a typical 300,000 home.

 What the Calculator Does Not Model